-On 11 May, Dilipak19 from the Yeni Akit daily, who is infamous for his hateful and targeting statements against women, penned an article entitled "How the family survives" [30] and noted that the Convention gave a legal framework to a disgrace (he is referring to LGBTI+s), and none of this is as important and fundamental as this threat to the future of the family and young people.
+On 11 May, Dilipak from the Yeni Akit daily, who is infamous for his hateful and targeting statements against women, penned an article entitled "How the family survives" [30] and noted that the Convention gave a legal framework to a disgrace (he is referring to LGBTI+s), and none of this is as important and fundamental as this threat to the future of the family and young people.
 The users' comments [31] below the article not only support his arguments but also target the HDP with links to terrorism making the connection: "The HDP is abducting young girls [and taking them] to the mountains [...] you do not think about those girls."
 [32].
 "What did the head of terrorists do to the girls the hdpkkchp abducted" [33].
 To defend family institutions, one comment read: "family means state, no state without family" [34].
 They also see women responsible for the destruction of family: "There are women who go and live with other men without being divorced from their husbands and have children who are illegitimate.
 Nothing can be done".
 This hurts society a lot" [35].
 "People are involved in high-conflict divorces and the money goes to women but the debt to men" [36].
-The prevailing view among the users can be from everyone.
-There are questionable things about Turkey's admission process and agreement, and the convention "threatens the Turkish family structure."18
+The prevailing view among the users can be seen as the following: "The Istanbul Convention should be cancelled.
+It is for the destruction of society and family; it is against our family structure".
+[37]